novaspirit/pi-hosted/docs/README.md

 wget -qO- https://raw.githubusercontent.com/pi-hosted/pi-hosted/master/update_portainer.sh | bash
 ```

+### Login to Portainer to update the App Template.

+Goto pi-ip:9000 and than login

 Click Settings, in the bottom-left corner, and paste the Portainer v2 json file link from below into the "App Templates" box.

 You're done!
 Now just click App Templates and deploy applications!